marekzajac97/bf2-blender/docs/README.md

 If you are completely unfamiliar with BF2 modding, consider reading [BF2 glossary](BF2.md) first, where you'll find explanations of BF2 specific terms and systems used throughout this documentation.

 # Initial Add-on setup
+Before using the add-on you must do two things:
+- Configure path to your BF2 mod (`Edit -> Preferences -> Add-ons -> Battlefield 2 -> Preferences`).
+You may define multiple paths e.g. if your mod uses dependencies from the baseline game (`mods/bf2`)
+- Extract every `.zip` file from your mod directory into their respective folders (e.g. `objects_server.zip` and `objects_client.zip` must both be extracted to `objects` directory)
+- (Linux only) To avoid issues on case insensitive filesystem rename all your files to lower case (`find MOD_DIR -depth -exec rename 's/(.*)\/([^\/]*)/$1\/\L$2/' {} \;`)

-After installation, set up your `BF2 mod directory` (`Edit -> Preferences -> Add-ons -> Battlefield 2 -> Preferences`) (optional but needed to load textures).
-Then you can use the `File -> Import/Export -> BF2` submenu or drag-and-drop any supported BF2 file into the viewport.
+After that you may use `File -> Import/Export -> BF2` submenu or drag-and-drop any supported BF2 file into the viewport.

 # Animating
-The add-on ships with extensive toolset for creating BF2 animations including batch import/export, automated rig setup and more.
+The add-on ships with extensive toolset for creating BF2 animations including batch import/export, automated scene setup & rigging and more.
 This section contains all the info you need to get started.

 ## Animation Import
-To import an animation you will generally need these four things imported into your scene in this exact order!
+To import an animation you will generally need these things imported into your scene in this EXACT order!
- 1. The skeleton (`.ske`)
+ - The skeleton (`.ske`)
- 2. The soldier mesh (and optionally a kit mesh) (`.skinnedMesh`)
+ - The soldier mesh (`.skinnedMesh`)
+ - [3P] The kit mesh (optional) (`.skinnedMesh`)
- 3. The weapon mesh (`.bundledMesh`)
+ - The weapon mesh (`.bundledMesh`)
+ - The weapon animation (`.baf`)
- 4. The animation (`.baf`)
+ - [3P] The soldier animation (`.baf`)

-When importing soldier or weapon meshes, select only Geom0/Lod0 (First Person Animating) or Geom1/Lod0 (Third Person Animating) in the import settings. **IMPORTANT**: DO NOT use `Import -> BF2 -> ObjecTemplate (.con)` for that purpose!
+You may import them one-by-one manually just remember to load only Geom0/Lod0 (1st Person Animating) or Geom1/Lod0 (3rd Person Animating) when importing meshes (**IMPORTANT**: DO NOT use `Import -> BF2 -> ObjectTemplate (.con)`).

-Tips:
+Importing all these things in order manually gets annoying quick so you may instead prefer to use the animation import wizard - you just need to specify the animation file (or directory) to load and it takes care of finding proper skeleton and meshes to load!
+You can find it in the [Sidebar](https://docs.blender.org/manual/en/latest/interface/window_system/regions.html#sidebar) (`BF2` tab).

+Other tips:
 - Imported animations are baked so you might need to delete redundant keyframes if you want to edit them, use [Decimate](https://docs.blender.org/manual/en/latest/editors/graph_editor/fcurves/editing.html#decimate) for that.
 - If the animation preview looks noisy in the viewport disable [Temporal Reprojection](https://docs.blender.org/manual/en/latest/render/eevee/render_settings/sampling.html#viewport) (it's trash)

+## Working with 3P Animations
+For third person the animations are split into two parts (soldier and weapon).
+The weapon part is (as you've probably guessed) weapon specific while the soldier part is common for all weapons.
+The engine combines them on runtime.
+You can simulate this in Blender using two different approaches:
+- Import animations into a single action - import the weapon animation first followed by the soldier animation (you must uncheck `To New Action` when importing).
+- Combine animations with an [NLA Stack](https://docs.blender.org/manual/en/latest/editors/nla/introduction.html) - Import both weapon and soldier animations into separate actions, then for the weapon action specify the `Soldier action` property found in the [Action Properties](https://docs.blender.org/manual/en/latest/animation/actions.html#action-properties).
+This will take care of creating an NLA stack that combines both actions and updating it each time you switch between actions!
+NOTE: Using this method you won't be able edit the animation unless you toggle `Tweak Action` below!

 ## Rig Setup
 The skeleton will be imported as Blender's Armature object and before you start animating you might need to create a rig for it.
 You can do that either:
 - **Manually** - The armature can be freely extended by appending more bones to it which can act as helpers (constraint targets), but imported bones **MUST NOT** be modified!
 You cannot change their name, position, rotation or relations in `Edit Mode` otherwise your export will be all messed up.
 To alter their relations you can set up constraints (such as [Child Of](https://docs.blender.org/manual/en/latest/animation/constraints/relationship/child_of.html) and/or [Copy Transforms](https://docs.blender.org/manual/en/latest/animation/constraints/transform/copy_transforms.html) to other helper bones) on them instead.
 - **Automatically**:
   - Using external add-ons such as [Rigify](https://docs.blender.org/manual/en/latest/addons/rigging/rigify/index.html)
-  - Using this add-on's built-in option found under `Pose -> BF2 -> Setup Controllers`.
+  - Using this add-on's built-in option found under `Sidebar -> BF2 -> Run Setup`.
 This option can also be used after animations have been imported for easier editing of existing animations.
-By default, every controller bone will have no parent, meaning that some weapon parts will be detached from each other, you can use `Pose -> BF2 -> Change Parent` to fix that without messing up the existing animation data.
+By default, every controller bone will have no parent, meaning that some weapon parts will be detached from each other, you can use `Sidebar -> BF2 -> Change Parent` to fix that without messing up the existing animation data.
 NOTE: importing animations **AFTER** `Setup Controllers` has been run is not supported and will not work!

 ## Animation Export
 Export settings allow you to choose:
 - whether to export in Armature space or World space
-- which [Actions](https://docs.blender.org/manual/en/latest/animation/actions.html) to export (each Action can be exported as a separate `.baf` file).
-NOTE: Blender 4.4 or above required
+- which [Actions](https://docs.blender.org/manual/en/latest/animation/actions.html) to export (each Action can be exported as a separate `.baf` file)
-- which bones to export (mostly matters for 3P animations, depending on whether you're making soldier or weapon animations, a different bone set needs to be selected).
+- which bones to export (mostly matters for 3P animations, depending on whether you're making soldier or weapon animations, a different bone set needs to be selected)

 ## Recommended Extensions:
 Some very useful 3rd party add-ons for animating:
-  * [Action to Scene Range](https://extensions.blender.org/add-ons/action-to-scene-range/) automatically applies [Action frame range](https://docs.blender.org/manual/en/latest/animation/actions.html#action-properties) to Scene frame range (makes life easier when working with multiple animations)
+  * [Action to Scene Range](https://extensions.blender.org/add-ons/action-to-scene-range/) automatically applies [Action frame range](https://docs.blender.org/manual/en/latest/animation/actions.html#action-properties) to Scene frame range when switching actions (working with multiple animations)
   * [Unlooped](https://extensions.blender.org/add-ons/unlooped/) prevents Blender from looping scene playback (useful for e.g. checking how smooth your fade outs to base pose are)
-  * [Animation Auto Offset](https://extensions.blender.org/add-ons/anim-auto-offset/) works like auto-keying but transform changes affect the whole animation (3ds Max like behaviour)
+  * [Animation Auto Offset](https://extensions.blender.org/add-ons/anim-auto-offset/) works like auto-keying but transform changes affect the whole animation (3ds Max like behavior)

-## Known issues
-- Many vBF2 skeleton exports have messy bone orientations.
-Skeleton importer corrects them for `1p_setup.ske` and `3p_setup.ske` but other skeletons' bones may appear pointing in random directions.
-It's just a visual inconvenience and doesn't affect skinning.
+  * [FakeBones](https://extensions.blender.org/add-ons/fakebones/) can be used to clean up the visual mess after skeleton import since many vBF2 skeletons have bones pointing in random directions

 # ObjectTemplate vs Mesh import/export
 There are two ways of importing BF2 meshes.
-One is to use the `Import -> BF2` menu to directly import a specific mesh file type (`.staticMesh`, `.skinnedMesh`, `.bundledMesh` or `.collisionMesh`), which only imports the _raw_ mesh data according to its internal file structure lacking some data present in the `.con` file, that's why its usablility is limited.
-The second (and preferred) method is the `ObjecTemplate (.con)` option, which parses the ObjectTemplate definition allowing it to:
+One is to use the `Import -> BF2` menu to directly import a specific mesh file type (`.staticMesh`, `.skinnedMesh`, `.bundledMesh` or `.collisionMesh`), which only imports the _raw_ mesh data according to its internal file structure lacking some data present in the `.con` file, that's why its usability is limited.
+The second (and preferred) method is the `ObjectTemplate (.con)` option, which parses the ObjectTemplate definition allowing it to:
 - load visible mesh of the proper type
 - separate all geometry parts into Blender objects
 - transform (move & rotate) all geometry parts